ppy/osu-wiki/news/2024/2024-03-17-project-loved-march-2024.md

 Ohhh my gahh!
 This is it!
 The day [CatPiss](https://osu.ppy.sh/beatmapsets/1229831#osu) is getting picked for Project Loved!!
 I wish I were a bird...\
 Live Osaka reaction: 😐

-Mapped by world-class mappers [Dayno](https://osu.ppy.sh/users/10634465) and [MrPotato](https://osu.ppy.sh/users/2787415) and inspired by the name of the song, *CatPiss* features a, well..
+Mapped by world-class mappers ::Dayno::{ user-id=10634465 } and [MrPotato](https://osu.ppy.sh/users/2787415) and inspired by the name of the song, *CatPiss* features a, well..
 CatPiss mapping style with an insanely well-crafted storyboard!!
 I mean, come on!! *CatPiss* is literally the opposite of—, oh wait, I can't say that one can I...?

 Moving along, it's probably best to mention that if you will manage to somehow FC this map, Chiyo's father will bless you with eternal happiness!
 But wait!!
 Sakaki might steal your height if you miss!
 How awful!!